Journaling for product development

-One of the best practices I’ve picked up for reflecting is consistent note-taking + revewing as I'm exploring and executing.
+One of the best practices I’ve picked up for reflecting is consistent note-taking + reviewing as I’m exploring and executing.
 I call it product development journaling.

 Product development journaling helps you chart a course, keep focus while executing, and gives you something to compare with afterwards to see more of the “truth” of what you’re making.

 Ultimately, it’s one of my favorite tools to deeply understand customers I’m serving, and find market opportunities worth pursuing.
 It’s also one of the best tools for keeping sane, especially as a solo founder.
 Founder mental health is no joke.

 Keeping a product development journal doesn’t have to be difficult or time-consuming.
 In most cases, it’s really just a by-product of product management and strategy work.